 - The ability to articulate a business model in an investment pitch.

-VET-II consists of virtual classes held weekly from 6–8 PM ET on Wednesday.
-The course is split into three parts:
+VET-II consists of virtual classes held weekly from 6–8 PM ET on Wednesdays.
+The course is split into 3 parts:

 - Week 1: Program overview and policies.

 - Weeks 2–7: Class lectures and discussions covering, but not limited to, customer discovery, market definition and sizing, financial reporting, determining revenue, and tactical business steps and best practices.

 - Week 8 onwards: Building collateral and effectively communicating the value proposition of a business venture.

 VET-II is taught by Alexa Modero, military spouse and Executive Director and Co-Founder of Backpacks For Life, a nonprofit that serves the homeless and at-risk veteran community.
 In addition, subject matter experts and trailblazing founders as guest speakers join the weekly classes to share invaluable information and insights.